libremesh/lime-sdk/README.md

 ## Using development branch

-If you want to get the last LEDE source because it includes some new feature or it supports some new hardware, you can use the lime-sdk branch named _develop_.
-However as LEDE source is changing daily, we cannot assure the correct working of the firmware.
+If you want to get the last OpenWRT source because it includes some new feature or it supports some new hardware, you can use the lime-sdk branch named _develop_.
+However as OpenWRT source is changing daily, we cannot assure the correct working of the firmware.
 It is recommended to start with a new Git clone instead of reuse an existing one.
 Once the lime-sdk source is cloned, change the branch: `git checkout develop`

 ## Add your own feed repository